 The workout includes 10 exercises which means you’ll be doing each exercise for just 30 seconds.
 This means if you are struggling with any exercise, you don’t have long before you move on to the next one, which should keep motivation high.

-This HIIT style workout makes it ideal for those looking for an quick ab workout they can do multiple times a week, as you won’t get bored because it includes so much variety.
-It also targets the abs, obliques and overall core in a variety of ways.
+This HIIT style workout makes it ideal for those looking for a quick ab workout they can do multiple times a week, as you won’t get bored because it includes so much variety.
+It also targets the abs (including the hard to reach transverse abdominis), obliques and overall core in a variety of ways.

 Because this workout includes 10 exercises over a span of five minutes, it’s very fast paced and intense but it means you can be confident you’ve really engaged and activated your abs by the end of it.

 If you struggle with any particular exercises you can skip those and increase the duration for another exercise so it still totals 5 minutes.